 Author Bio

 Burkhard Berger is the founder of Novum™.
-You can follow him on his journey from 0 to 100,000 monthly visitors on novumhq.com.
-His articles include some of the best growth hacking strategies and digital scaling tactics that he has learned from his own successes and failures.
+On novumhq.com, you can follow him on his journey from 0 to 100,000 monthly visitors.
+His articles include some of the best growth hacking strategies and digital scaling tactics that he has learned from his successes and failures.